tumblr/collins/collins/cql.md

 - solr.useEmbeddedServer = false
 - solr.externalUrl="http://localhost:8983/solr"
 - solr.embeddedSolrHome = "/Users/dan/projects/platform_b/collins/conf/solr"

+If using an external solr instance, it should be launched with the following setting

+    -Dsolr.solr.home=/PATH_TO_PLATFORM_REPO/collins/conf/solr/

+Solr 3.6.0 can be downloaded here: http://www.apache.org/dyn/closer.cgi/lucene/solr

 NOTE!!! - When running collins in dev mode within Play/SBT, setting repopulateOnStartup to true will cause Collins to begin reloading forever.